If you saw a list of all the ways herbalists use turmeric to help improve people’s health, it would be so extensive you might think it unbelievable.

 The following people should avoid large amounts of turmeric: those who are currently taking blood thinners, people with blood-clotting disorders, people who have known gallstones (although this is controversial), and women who are pregnant or breastfeeding (also controversial).

-Want to learn more about turmeric and get recipes for Warmed Golden Milk, Turmeric and Pumpkin Seed Paté, and more?
+Want to learn more about the benefits from turmeric and get recipes for Warmed Golden Milk, Turmeric and Pumpkin Seed Paté, and more?
 Get your copy of Rosalee’s NEW book, Alchemy of Herbs!

 - Khansari, Nemat, Yadollah Shakiba, and Mahdi Mahmoudi.
 “Chronic Inflammation and Oxidative Stress as a Major Cause of Age-Related Diseases and Cancer.”
 3, no. 1 (2009): 73–80. doi:10.2174/187221309787158371. ↩